Sanyo Phil. Workers Union-PSSLU vs. Canizares

 Precedents Cited

-• Manila Mandarin Employee Union v.
+- Manila Mandarin Employees Union v.
 NLRC, G.R.
-No. 76989, September 29, 1987 — Cited for the principle that enforcement of union security clauses is authorized by law provided it is not characterized by arbitrariness.
+No. 76989, September 29, 1987, 154 SCRA 368 — Cited for the principle that enforcement of a union security clause is authorized by law provided it is not characterized by arbitrariness.

-• Tropical Hut Employees Union v.
-Tropical Food Market, Inc., L-43495-99, January 20, 1990 — Cited for the principle that enforcement of union security clauses must be accompanied by due process.
+- Tropical Hut Employees Union v.
+Tropical Food Market, Inc., L-43495-99, January 20, 1990 — Cited for the principle that enforcement of a union security clause must always comply with due process.

 Provisions

-• Article 260, Labor Code — Mandates that parties to a CBA establish a machinery for the adjustment and resolution of grievances arising from the interpretation or implementation of their CBA and those arising from the interpretation or enforcement of company personnel policies.
+- Article 260, Labor Code — Mandates parties to a CBA to establish a machinery for adjusting grievances arising from the interpretation or implementation of the CBA.

 Notable Concurring Opinions